shaz-ahammed/airport-app-backend/CONTRIBUTING.md

 - Access the running app on [local](https://0.0.0.0:8080/)

 ## Run the test files
 - Go to folder that contains the test files.
-Here: `cd middleware`
+Eg: `cd middleware`
-- Run the command `go test` to run all the test files
+- Run the command `go test` to run all the test files present in that particular directory
+- To run all the tests run, run the command `go test ./...`

 ### Steps to setup postgres db locally using docker-compose

 - Create a `.env` file in the project folder
 - Create `POSTGRES_USER=<postgres_username>` and `POSTGRES_PASSWORD=<postgres_password>` in that `.env` file
 - Run `docker-compose -f docker-compose.yaml up`

+## Steps to run Makefile

+- run command `make` in the terminal to run all the commands in sequence listed in the `Makefile`
+- When editing the `Makefile` ensure to have appropriate indentation.